CrossRef/event-data-user-guide/docs/data/time.md

 Usually Events are collected soon after they occur, but we make no guarantees.
 For example, Agents may receive archives of old data, or re-scan old date ranges, or reprocess inputs that couldn't be processed in the past.

 Every Event also has a 'collected' time.
-This is the time when the Agent submitted an Event to the Event Data Service.
+This is the time when the Agent or Percolator submitted an Event.
 Depending on load, there may be a delay between when the Agent ingested some data and when it was timestamped.

 We try to avoid changing an Event after it has been collected, but in some circumstances, for example when we are contractually obliged to, we will edit an Event.
 Read more in [Updates](/data/updates).